lubianat/omero-ontop-to-rdf-comparisons/README.md

 From there, it is possible to see that the Annotations in OMERO installations are indeed central, as they host anything that the OME Data Model was not able to capture beforehand.

-There are many databases core to OMERO, a "Binary Repository" flat file storage, hosting the binary data for the images, a Lucene Search Index and _the OMERO relational database, normally run by PostgreSQL (http://www. postgresql.org/), [which] holds all metadata associated with the binary images, all user information and most simple annotations, and records all write transactions in the OMERO installation._
+There are many databases core to OMERO, a "Binary Repository" flat file storage, hosting the binary data for the images, a Lucene Search Index and _the OMERO relational database, normally run by PostgreSQL (http://www.postgresql.org/), which holds all metadata associated with the binary images, all user information and most simple annotations, and records all write transactions in the OMERO installation._

 The documentation page for the model on OMERO (https://omero.readthedocs.io/en/stable/developers/Model.html) clarifies how the OME Data Model relates to OMERO installations.
 It explains that